To inquire about rights and availability relating to professional productions of The Titfield Thunderbolt contact:

 A definite crowd-pleaser.
 (What's On)

-Sarah Ogley and Rikki Lawton as Lady Edna Chesterford and Harry Crump in The Titfield Thunderbolt at Suffolk Summer Theatres, directed by Mark Sterling and designed by Maurice Rubens.
+Top of the above two: Kate O'Mara and Steven Pinder as Lady Edna Chesterford and the Reverend Sam Weech in The Titfield Thunderbolt directed by Bob Carlton for the Queen's Theatre, Hornchurch, prior to a national tour by Bill Kenwright/CV Productions.
+Photograph by Nobby Clark.
+Beneath: Sarah Ogley and Rikki Lawton as Lady Edna Chesterford and Harry Crump in The Titfield Thunderbolt at Suffolk Summer Theatres, directed by Mark Sterling and designed by Maurice Rubens.

 Photographs from the first production of The Titfield Thunderbolt by New Perspectives Theatre Company in 1997, directed by Gavin Stride and designed by Alison Heffernan.
 Top: Miss Coggett (Katherine Neal), Vernon Crump (Michael Strobel), Mr Ruddock (John Davitt) and Lady Edna Chesterford (Mary Elliott Nelson).
 Middle: Harry Crump (John Davitt), Joan (Katherine Neal) and Mr Valentine (Michael Strobel).
 Bottom: Joan (Katherine Neal) and Sam Weech (Graham Colclough).